basemkhirat/dotapp-framework/README.md

 ## Configuration

 - Rename the file `.env.example` to `.env`.
-- change app, database other conf according to your enviroment.
+- change app, database other configurations according to your environment.

 The `.env` file apears like this: